Becky-Chala/aim-week1-challenge/README.md

 # 📈 Predicting Price Moves with News Sentiment

-This project is part of the 10 Academy Artificial Intelligence Mastery (AIM) challenge.
-The goal is to analyze financial news data and identify correlations between **news sentiment** and **stock price movements** through Exploratory Data Analysis (EDA), NLP, and quantitative indicators.
+This project is part of the **10 Academy Artificial Intelligence Mastery (AIM)** challenge – Week 1.
+The goal is to analyze financial news headlines and identify correlations between news sentiment and stock price movements using Exploratory Data Analysis (EDA), Natural Language Processing (NLP), and quantitative indicators.

 ---